What Is Cardiac Catheterization?

-Cardiac catheterization (also called cardiac cath or coronary angiogram) is an invasive imaging procedure that allows your doctor to "see" how well your heart is functioning.
-During the test, a long, narrow tube, called a catheter, is inserted into a blood vessel in your arm or leg and guided to your heart with the aid of a special X-ray machine.
-Contrast dye is injected through the catheter so that X-ray videos of your valves, coronary arteries, and heart chambers can be created.
+Cardiac catheterization (also called cardiac cath, heart cath, or coronary angiogram) is a procedure that allows your doctor to see how well your blood vessels supply your heart.
+During the test, they put a long, narrow tube called a catheter into a blood vessel in your arm or leg and guide it to your heart with the aid of a special X-ray machine.
+Doctors use contrast dye that they inject into your blood vessel through the catheter to create X-ray videos of your valves, coronary arteries, and heart chambers.

 Your doctor uses cardiac cath to:

 - Check for heart disease (such as coronary artery disease, heart valve disease, or disease of the aorta)

 - Check how your heart muscle is working

 - Decide whether you need further treatment (such as an interventional procedure or bypass surgery)

 Common uses of cardiac catheterization

 Your doctor can use cardiac cath to both find and fix problems.
 Most of the time, you’ll have a procedure to open blocked arteries after the diagnostic part of the cardiac cath.
 Procedures that might be done during your cardiac cath include:

 - Angioplasty.
 Your doctor inserts a catheter with a tiny balloon at the tip.
 When this balloon is inflated, it pushes plaque out and widens your artery.

 - Biopsy.
 Your doctor takes a small sample of tissue from your heart.